 Whether you're single, dating, or married, this advice from Al Fox Carraway and her husband, Ben, is something you should know.
-Check out this excerpt from their new book, Cheers to Eternity:
+Check out this excerpt from their book Cheers to Eternity:

 Marriage is the best time to date, and it’s important to do it consistently to keep the bond between you and your spouse alive and strong.
 Always keep the dating life that you had before your marriage going, no matter your age or how long you’ve been together.
 It’s having those fun times together that made you two fall in love, and it will be those things that help you stay in love.
 At least once a week, we go out and do something out of the house.